Philadelphia Eagles Introduce Alshon Jeffery During Press Conference

 Jeffery also shared his gratitude for the Bears organization, who drafted him in the second round of the 2012 NFL Draft, as well as the city of Chicago.

+“Thank you for welcoming me with open arms,” Jeffery wrote.
 “But my biggest thank you has to go to the Bears’ fans.
 I’ll never forget the first home game of my rookie season, running out of the tunnel at Soldier Field and a sold-out stadium going absolutely crazy.
 It was intense.
 There were times playing in that stadium when I felt like I was back in college because the atmosphere was so electric — and that’s saying a lot because I played in the SEC, and nobody in college football turns up like the SEC.
-But Bears fans could turn up right there with them.”
+But Bears fans could turn up right there with them.

 “Honestly, thank you for welcoming me, and for making me feel at home.
 Because of you, Chicago will always hold a special place in my heart.”